DenebTM/swepsss23-g4t3/README.md

 This project was created as part of the Software Engineering proseminar for the summer semester 2023 at the University of Innsbruck.

 The goal was to implement a system for monitoring greenhouses.
-The three main components of the system are described below; for additional information, please refer to the [project wiki](https://git.uibk.ac.at/informatik/qe/swess23/group4/g4t3/-/wikis/home)
+The three main components of the system are described below; for more detailed information, please refer to the [project wiki](https://git.uibk.ac.at/informatik/qe/swess23/group4/g4t3/-/wikis/home).

 ### Sensor station